phpextra/event-manager/README.md

 - code-completion friendly design; you dont't have to remember event & listener names.
 Since both are usually your project classes, simple built-in type hinting and cc will work just fine.
 - flexible and extensible; events and listeners can be anything.
 It can be a module, a bundle, maybe a form.
 This event manager will not ruin your design because listener method names are not predefined - just type event class name as a method param and it will work.
 Both listener and event interfaces are ... empty.
-- simple to use; remember only two methods: `addListener(ListenerInterface $l)` and `triggerEvent(EventInterface $event)`.
+- simple to use; remember only two methods: `addListener(Listener $l)` and `triggerEvent(EventInterface $event)`.
 You have many events and want a single listener to rule them all ?
 No problem.
 Just type class parent as expected event, for ex. `onSmthn(EventInterface $event)` and all existing events will be passed to your method.
 - supports cool language features; listener can be an anonymous function.
 It can simplify your work as you will not need to create separate classes for listeners unless you really want to.
 - log-aware; are you using monolog ?
 Yes, it is supported.
 All loggers using PSR-3 are supported;
 - clean code.